atrisha/atrisha.github.io/_pages/about.md

 I am a postdoctoral fellow at the [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca ) at the University of Toronto in [Prof. Gillian Hadfield](https://vectorinstitute.ai/team/gillian-k-hadfield/)'s group and affiliated with the Vector Institute for Artificial Intelligence.

-My research focuses on multi-agent systems, empirical game theory, and other computational methods for safety in AI systems; both at the level of a specific application as well as society.
-This often falls under the umbrella of Cooperative AI, which bridges together artificial intelligence with game-theoric foundations.
-My past and ongoing research has spanned three interconnected themes:
+My research focuses on what I call **human-centric multiagent systems**.
+This spans areas of multi-agent systems, empirical/behavioural game theory, software engineering and human-robot interaction.
+Research questions revolve around computational methods for safety in AI systems; both at the level of a specific application as well as society.
+This is closely connected to the research umbrella of Cooperative AI, which bridges together artificial intelligence with game-theoric foundations.
+Some specific themes I have explored are as follows:

 **Behavioural game theory**: How do we formalize "boundedly rational" human behaviour for automated systems that rely primarily on rational choice and utility-optimizing underpinnings?
-What safety risks can arise as a consequence of that?
+What safety risks can arise as a consequence of that? *Sample publications: [1](https://ojs.aaai.org/index.php/AAAI/article/download/16715/16522), [2](https://ojs.aaai.org/index.php/AAAI/article/download/20452/20211), [3](https://arxiv.org/pdf/2109.13367)*

-**Safety validation of autonomous systems**: What new approaches are needed for safety validation that take into account the idiosyncracies, diversity, and unpredictability of human behaviour?
+**Safety validation of autonomous systems**: What new approaches are needed for safety validation that take into account the idiosyncracies, diversity, and unpredictability of human behaviour?  *Sample publications: [1](https://arxiv.org/pdf/1903.01539), [2](https://ieeexplore.ieee.org/abstract/document/9812041), [3](https://ieeexplore.ieee.org/abstract/document/9827035)*

-**Norms and institutions for AI agent design**: How do we design advanced 'AI agents' that are increasingly interacting with our economic, political, and social systems in an unprecedented way?
-What methodological frameworks are needed for AI agents to safely interact within existing human communities, norms, and institutions that improve welfare and well-being for all?
+**Norms and institutions for cooperative AI agents**: How do we design advanced 'AI agents' that are increasingly interacting with our economic, political, and social systems in an unprecedented way?
+What methodological frameworks are needed for AI agents to safely interact within existing human communities, norms, and institutions that improve welfare and well-being for all? *Sample publications: [1](https://arxiv.org/pdf/2403.06264), [2](https://arxiv.org/pdf/2405.19328)*

 I received my PhD from David R Cheriton School of Computer Science at the University of Waterloo.
 You can check out my thesis [here](https://uwspace.uwaterloo.ca/handle/10012/18751).